-In this article, we will cover how to go about accessing and managing the contacts from your Contacts CRM within your Gator account.
+This article will cover how to access and manage the contacts from your Contacts CRM within your WebsiteBuilder account.
 For help with adding a form to your website, check out this article: Add A Signup Form

 To Access the Contacts List: